 As with everything in life, preparation is important.
 While it’s always good to work with a partner, we recognize that’s not always possible.
-With that in mind, part of chainsaw safety involves making sure someone at least knows where you are working.
+With that in mind, part of chainsaw safety involves making sure someone at least knows where you plan to work for the day.
 In the event of an emergency, you don’t want any delays.
-These days, everyone seems fairly well connected, so we’re far better off than when the nearest phone might be miles away.
+These days, everyone seems fairly well connected, so we’re far better off than when the nearest phone was miles away.

 Know Your Equipment